-Join James Williamson for an in-depth discussion in this video Standards and accessibility, part of Web Design Fundamentals.
+Join James Williamson for an in-depth discussion in this video Standards and accessibility, part of Introduction to Web Design and Development.

 - Occasionally, you might hear someone talk…about a site being standard's compliant,…or read an article that mentions web standards…and maybe you don't quite understand…exactly what that means.…Well, to understand web standards,…I wanna first talk about trains, yes, trains.…In the early 1800's in England,…competing railroad companies were building new…railroad lines as fast as they can put them down.…It was a growing field and each company…wanted to dominate the market.…Because the field was so new and because…the companies wanted to crush their competition,…almost all of them used their own gauge of tracks.…